ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     1. Create a few named positions (e.g. "home", "allZeros", etc.) to test with motion-planning.

-    1. Don't worry about adding end effectors/grippers or passive joints for this exercise.
+    1. Don't worry about adding end effectors, passive joints, or ros2_control URDF modifications for this exercise.

-    1. In the "ROS 2 Controllers" tab, use the "Auto Add FollowJointsTrajectory" button to define a basic _FollowJointTrajectory_ controller for the entire UR5 arm.
+    1. In the "ROS 2 Controllers" tab, use the "Auto Add JointTrajectoryController" button to define a basic _JointTrajectoryController_ controller for the entire UR5 arm.

-    1. In the "MoveIt Controllers" tab,
+    1. In the "MoveIt Controllers" tab,use the "Auto Add FollowJointsTrajectory" button to define a basic _FollowJointTrajectory_ controller for the UR5 arm.

-    1. Skip the Simulation and 3D Perception tabs.
+    1. Skip the "Perception" and "Launch Files" tabs.

     1. Enter author / maintainer info.

-       _Yes, it's required, but doesn't have to be real_
+       _Yes, it's required, but doesn't have to be valid._

     1. Generate a new package and name it `myworkcell_moveit_config`.
        * make sure to create the package inside your `ros2_ws/src` directory

 ## Update the Setup Assistant Output

  The outcome of the Setup Assistant is a new ROS2 package that contains a large number of launch and configuration files.
-We need to add a few files to customize this general-purpose package for our application.
+We need to add just a bit more to customize this general-purpose package for our application.

  1. Create a new file in your `myworkcell_moveit_config` package named `config/ompl_planning.yaml`.
 Paste in the following code: